 - Verification of Scholar’s continued goal of becoming an osteopathic physician

 - Appropriate fit for ATSU-KCOM’s environment and academic expectations

 If approved for Full Acceptance, the Scholar will not be required to take the MCAT, and will receive a guaranteed, reserved seat into the medical school class starting the Fall following their graduation.
-(Deferred admissions are approved on a case-by-case basis.)
-Scholars would be notified of the status of their Full Acceptance within two weeks of their campus visit.
+Students that choose to take the MCAT must receive a score of 500 or above to remain in the program.
+Still Scholars whose MCAT is 499 or less can apply through the regular application process, and will be reviewed according to traditional Admissions protocols.
+Deferred admissions are approved on a case-by-case basis, and only granted in rare cases.
+Scholars will be notified of the status of their Full Acceptance within four weeks of their campus visit.

 A.T.
 Still University’s Kirksville College of Osteopathic Medicine reserves the right, at any time, to reject a student deemed unsuitable for the program.
 In addition, acceptance will be withdrawn if the Scholar makes an application to another medical/osteopathic school; if academic, ethical, or moral violation occurs; if the Scholar’s application is deemed unsuitable; or if a personal change in career choice is made.

 Questions can be directed to an ATSU Admissions Counselor by calling (660) 626-2237 or emailing Admissionscounselor@atsu.edu.